mattbishun5/WS_Application/README.md

 npm start
 ```

 Alternatively, you can download the repository from GitHub, and then unpack the zip file.
+You must make sure you have nodejs installed on your machine.

 ``` bash
 cd to the file directory and run npm start to begin the server